 If you’re a product person just starting to take research into your own hands, the key message of this post is one of reassurance.
 Getting feedback from your intended customers is so valuable that it’s best to get started, and learn as you go.

 That said, there are some pitfalls to look out for to make sure you get valid results that will help you make your product a hit.
 Based on thousands of research tests yielding millions of data points, we’ve identified some of the pitfalls that beginners are most likely to encounter and documented them here.
 We also provide recommendations for remedial action, in case you’ve accidentally veered off course.

 This is not to say you’ll have earned a black belt in market research after reading this blog.
 After all, research technology platforms exist so that you can get good data without becoming a research expert.
-But these learnings, preferably combined with the intelligence embedded in a research technology platform, should enable any product manager to bring high-quality consumer feedback to critical decisions.
+But these learnings, preferably combined with the intelligence embedded in a CX platform, should enable any product manager to bring high-quality consumer feedback to critical decisions.

 This is the fifth blog in our Beginner’s Series.
 You can read a Beginner’s Guide to Product Research to start at the beginning of the blog series.

 The cost of making a mistake during a research project varies widely, depending upon its scope and the methods used to gather the data.
 For example, a research project executed by an agency with custom audience sourcing and survey design may cost tens of thousands of dollars and consume months to execute.
 In this type of “big bang” project, a mistake that invalidates some or all of the data, or even valid results that raise additional questions, can require you to restart or expand the project at additional cost and time.